svetlanasieber/BugTracker/README.md

    - Structured format for easier parsing and analysis

 3. **Performance**:
-   - Improved performance when logging is disabled at a certain level
+   - Improved performance when logging is disabled at certain levels
    - Lazy evaluation of parameters (calculated only if the log level is enabled)
    - Less impact on application performance in production